Generate data according to a RDF schema

 Note

-Values coming from valuesets defined in the RDF schema are the only exception since their prefix will be :
+Values coming from valuesets defined in the RDF Schema are the only exception since their prefix will be :

-@prefix sphn: <https://biomedit.ch/rdf/sphn-ontology/sphn#> .
+@prefix sphn-individual: <https://biomedit.ch/rdf/sphn-schema/sphn/individual#> .

 2.2 Naming convention for SPHN data instances

 Each IRI defined for an instance of a data element must follow conventions defined in the SPHN project.
-Concepts are separated in two categories:
+Concepts usually have unique data instances defined in the setting of a data provider and can’t be shared between providers.

 - Resource that must be unique for each data provider must follow these conventions: